matthewjwoodruff/summaries/src/zavala_2014_moea.md

-I wonder if it's hard for Coello's co-authors to write a section introducing multiobjective optimization, including definitions for Pareto dominance and Pareto optimality, without accidentally plagiarizing him.
+I wonder if it's hard for Coello's co-authors to write a section introducing multiobjective optimization, including definitions for Pareto dominance and Pareto optimality, when it's all been done so thoroughly in his book already.

-    The imprecision of this statement is problematic, "in general, it does not make sense to search for a huge number of Pareto optimal solutions, since normally a reasonably low number of solutions is enough."
+The imprecision of this statement is problematic: "in general, it
+    does not make sense to search for a huge number of Pareto optimal solutions, since normally a reasonably low number of solutions is enough."